Forfar: Golf

 The Forfar Golf Club, founded in 1871, has the fourth oldest 18 hole course in the world, and is the first club to have an 18-hole course from inception and inauguration.
-The course was designed by Tom Morris Snr, and in 1926 alterations recommended by five time Open Championship winner James Braid were implemented.
+The course was designed by Old Tom Morris, and in 1926 alterations recommended by five time Open Championship winner James Braid were implemented.
 The letter with Braid's recommendations is on display in the clubhouse.

 The Forfar Golf Club has hosted the Scottish PGA Championship twice, once in 1932 and again in 1966.

 Cricket

 Strathmore Cricket Club, founded in 1862, has played at Lochside Park since 1873.

 Other sports and facilities

 The town has a dedicated community campus.

 There is a skatepark near the Forfar loch.
 Forfar has an ice rink which was built in the early 1990s and this is home to the local curling club.

 There are three bowling clubs in Forfar: Forfar Bowling Club, Canmore Bowling Club and Forfar Indoor Bowling Club.
 Both Forfar Bowling Club and Canmore Bowling Club have outdoor bowling greens.

 Forfar Loch is home to Forfar Sailing Club.

 Angus Gliding Club operates at Roundyhill, between Glamis and Kirriemuir.